NathanHaley/Web_PHP_ZF2/README.md

 Change log:

+2016-07-19: Project list app on homepage: styles updated for all devices, animations added for user friendliness, refresh indicator coordinated to data load.

 2016-07-18: Initial version of Angular RESTful app for Projects of interest on homepage.

 2016-07-15: Refactoring layout into partials.
 Fix Exam form layout issues.
 Pass Exam details data and display name,duration on take page.
 Minor style updates.